 PHD was formed in 1998 with a staff of 10.
 Peter Hutchinson’s intention from the start was to run counter to the business models he had encountered all his life by planning for minimal growth and concentrating solely on quality.
-In his experience growth will not automatically impair quality, but it often does, a shift which is usually covered by an increased advertising budget.
-Nineteen years later our numbers have risen to 23 and PHD is now a Ltd company, but we can truthfully say that our twin aims have never changed.
+He believed that growth will not automatically impair quality, but it often does, a shift which is usually covered by an increased advertising budget.
+Over twenty years later our numbers have risen to 23 and PHD is now a Ltd company, but we can truthfully say that our twin aims have never changed.

 Staying small has been part decision and part the result of the organic nature of the business.
 We have a great deal of knowledge and expertise in one particular area, keeping people warm in cold conditions.
 This runs right through PHD from background technical knowledge gathered over 50+ years to the know-how acquired in the manufacture of this specialised gear, hands-on experience which can also be measured in decades.
 We now use CAD to help with our pattern work, but design still starts with brain and hand.
 Nothing matches human knowledge and skill, a combination of assets which are not easily acquired or shared.

 The way we sell our products also keeps us small.
 Direct to the customer only, because we don’t want intermediaries.
 No advertising, not because we’re shy, but we want customers to buy gear they really want without persuasion (recommendation is fine).
 And of course, as another natural limit to expansion some of our resources are rare, in particular our 1000 down.

 So, if we don’t measure our history by growth, what do we mark it by?

 A list of expeditions?
 You’ll find plenty mentioned throughout the website.
 It’s been a pleasure to be involved with these remarkable ventures, the smallest as much as the big ones, and we learned a lot from them.
 But making lists is an accountant’s job.